MicrosoftDocs/architecture-center/docs/example-scenario/ai/analyze-video-computer-vision-machine-learning-content.md

 - [Computer Vision](https://azure.microsoft.com/products/cognitive-services/computer-vision) is part of [Azure Cognitive Services](https://azure.microsoft.com/products/cognitive-services).
 It's used to retrieve information about each image.
 - [Custom Vision](https://azure.microsoft.com/products/cognitive-services/custom-vision-service) enables you to customize and embed state-of-the-art computer vision image analysis for your specific domains.
 - [Azure Logic Apps](https://azure.microsoft.com/products/logic-apps) automates workflows by connecting apps and data across environments.
 It provides a way to access and process data in real time.
 - [Azure Synapse Analytics](https://azure.microsoft.com/products/synapse-analytics) is a limitless analytics service that brings together data integration, enterprise data warehousing, and big data analytics.
-Azure Synapse contains the same data integration engine as Azure Data Factory, so you can create at-scale ETL pipelines without leaving Azure Synapse.
 - [Dedicated SQL pool](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-what-is) (formerly SQL DW) is a collection of analytics resources that are provisioned when you use Azure Synapse SQL.
 - [Power BI](https://powerbi.microsoft.com) is a collection of software services, apps, and connectors that work together to provide visualizations of your data.